ShizheHu/IPM23_Code_Joint-Contrastive-Triple-learning/README.md

-The code and dataset are about the algorithm "Joint Contrastive Triple-learning", and the details will be public after the corresponding paper is accepted.
+The code and dataset are about the algorithm "Joint Contrastive Triple-learning", and all the details are in the ZIP file.

+If you are going to using our code, please cite our paper with the following:

+@article{JCT2023IPM,\
+  author    = {Shizhe Hu and
+               Guoliang Zou and
+               Chaoyang Zhang and
+               Zhengzheng Lou and
+               Ruilin Geng and
+               Yangdong Ye},\
+  title     = {Joint Contrastive Triple-learning for Deep Multi-view Clustering},\
+  journal = {Information Processing and Management},\
+  year      = {2023},\
+}